vtex-apps/io-documentation/docs/en/Recipes/development/linking-an-app.md

 To link your app and start seeing your changes in real time, follow the instructions below:

 1. Make sure you already are logged into the desired account and using a Developer workspace;
-2. Using your terminal, acess the app's directory in your local files;
+2. Using your terminal, access the app's directory in your local files;
 3. Once in the accurate directory, type the following command in the terminal:

 `vtex link`